1234 19th Street Northwest Suite 604 Washington, DC 20036

 Nutrients You Need

-Calcium, phosphorus, and Vitamin D are some of the most important things for your smile.
 Calcium keeps your enamel strong, while phosphorus remineralizes the enamel.
-Vitamin D is essential because it helps your body absorb the other nutrients better, ensuring your smile gets all you need.
+Vitamin D helps your body absorb the other nutrients better, so your smile gets all you need.
 Dairy products provide calcium, many of which are fortified with Vitamin D. The primary source of Vitamin D is sunlight.
-Phosphorus is also found in dairy and many protein-rich foods.

-For your gums, Vitamin C and antioxidants are especially important.
-Vitamin C helps strengthen your gum tissue, being involved in generating collagen.
-It’s also essential for fighting off bacterial infections that can cause gum disease.
+Vitamin C and antioxidants benefit your gums.
+Because Vitamin C generates collagen, it helps strengthen your gum tissue.
+It also fights ff bacterial infections that can cause gum disease.
 Antioxidants reduce inflammation, another gum disease symptom.
 Vitamin C is found in citrus fruits, strawberries, and bell peppers, while broccoli, carrots, and potatoes are all antioxidants.

-Fresh, fibrous fruits and vegetables act like natural toothbrushes when you eat them.
-As you chew, they get between your teeth and dislodge any food stuck there.
+Fresh and fibrous fruits and vegetables act like natural toothbrushes when you eat them.
+As you chew, they get between your teeth and dislodge any stuck food.
 Since they require so much chewing to break down, they also increase saliva production.
-Saliva is essential because it neutralizes acids in your mouth and washes away bacteria and food debris.
-This is why drinking enough water throughout the day is helpful, too.
+Saliva is important because it neutralizes acids in your mouth and washes away bacteria and food debris.
+This is why drinking enough water throughout the day is helpful.

 Things to Avoid

-Frequently eating acidic foods like soda, tomatoes, and vinegar products isn’t good for your teeth, either.
-It increases the amount of acid they’re exposed to.
-And unlike other foods, brushing them right after acidic foods isn’t good for your teeth.
+You want to avoid acidic foods like soda, tomatoes, and vinegar products.
+Brushing your teeth right after you eat acidic foods isn’t good for your teeth.
 Wait at least 3o minutes, or it can cause extra harm to your teeth.
-Always drink water right after eating sugary or acidic foods to minimize the damage as much as possible.
+Always drink water right after you eat sugary or acidic foods to minimize the damage as much as possible.

 Do dental lasers hurt?

-Patients feel little to no pain during treatment that uses dental lasers.
-Because of this, we often do not need to use local anesthetic.
-Patients will feel sensations as we use the lasers, but the lasers are not painful.
+You will feel little to no pain during dental laser treatment, so we often don’t need to use local anesthetic.
+While you may feel sensation, the lasers aren’t painful.

 How do I know if I have a dental emergency?